dmccaffery/numonic/docs/content/commands/userenv/userenv-append-path.md

 # DESCRIPTION

-This command will append the specified path to the **PATH** variable witihn the user specific environment file, typically located at $HOME/.pam_environment.
+This command will append the specified path to the **PATH** variable within the user specific environment file, typically located at $HOME/.pam_environment.
 The separator will always be a colon (:).

 If the specified path is already in the **PATH** variable, then the command will fail with an exit code of 2.
 For all